 Nine gates defend access to the city, all are worth seeing and some are of especial beauty, such as San Vicente and Puerto del Alcázar, which are in the E. and oldest section of the wall.
 The most striking part is the superb ‘Cimorro’.
 This is both the cathedral’s apse and also a bastion in the city’s ring of fortifications.
 It is a solid part of the defensive system, which is itself one of the major works of Spanish fortification.

-The city of Avila (capital of te province with same name) is located in the centre of Spain, 108 kilometres west of Madrid (less than an hour and a half drive) and 65 kilometers south-west of Segovia (50 minutes drive).
+The city of Avila (the capital of the province with the same name) is located in the center of Spain, 108 kilometers west of Madrid (less than an hour and a half drive) and 65 kilometers southwest of Segovia (50 minutes drive).
 Avila is one of the top excursions from Madrid.

 If you are planning a day excursion you may want to consider combining the visit of Avila with the visit to El Escorial or Segovia.
-The roads are mostly motorway and very safe.
-Youi may want to consider to enjoy one of the daily group tours that departure from Madrid.
+The roads are mostly motorways and very safe.
+You may want to consider enjoying one of the daily group tours that depart from Madrid.